 These three systems each offer different benefits based on the types of conditions that the operator expects to face.
 2WD drive models are usually best for mild conditions or jobs, such as occasional light snow or mud.
 Conversely, 4WD and 6x4 models are designed to regularly take on more intense conditions, such as heavy mud, snow, deep sand, or inclines, without compromising on productivity or performance.

-In addition to considering what types of terrain one’s utility vehicle will be traveling across; customers should also consider the weight and shape of loads they will be transporting from one location to the next.
-While all gator models are equipped to handle smaller items up to 400 lbs., such as tools, plants, and hay bales, some can also handle larger items up to 1000 lbs., such as heavier materials like sand, rocks, and mulch.
+In addition to considering what types of terrain one’s utility vehicle will be traveling over, customers should also consider the weight and shape of loads they will be transporting from one location to the next.
+While all gator models are equipped to handle smaller items up to 400 lbs, such as tools, plants, and hay bales, there are some that can also handle larger items up to 1000 lbs, such as heavier materials like sand, rocks, and mulch.
 Customers should also consider the shape of items they plan on transporting and whether they may require a flatbed.

-In regards to speed, approximately half of John Deere utility vehicles are designed to operate at less than 25 mph, offering just enough speed to get the job done quickly.
-However, more than half of these models exceed this limit and a handful can even be bumped up to 40 mph, making them the perfect choice for those customers who want a little bit of a thrill.
+In regards to speed, approximately half of John Deere utility vehicles are designed to operate at less than 25 mph, offering just enough power to get the job done.
+However, more than half of these models exceed this limit and a handful can even be bumped up to 40 mph, making them the perfect choice for those customers who want a little bit of thrill thrown into their daily tasks.

 Preferred Source of Power